 Now a quick word on technique…

-Hopefully you know by now, that as with all sanding machines, they should not sit still for two long!
+Hopefully, you know by now, that as with all sanding machines, they should not sit still for too long!

 If you use anything finer than 40 grit to start you are not going to succeed.
-You need to use a coarse grit to remove varnish, dirt, scuffs, dents and scratches.
+You need to use a coarse-grit abrasive to remove the varnish, dirt, scuffs, dents, and scratches.

 Then climb the grits as you would do sanding anything else.
 Skipping from 40g to 100g is going to give you a scratchy finish.

 Make sure that the old varnish is properly removed.
 If you see a spot that looks like it could still have varnish on it, just lick your finger and rub it.
 The wood will soak and darken and the varnish won’t.

 If your floor is very uneven, deeply dented, or has several layers of hard polish, then I suggest refinishing your hardwood floors properly.